 2020 was also a year when social justice issues took a global stage.
-I've been a police officer in York Region for three decades and I'm very proud of the strong relationships we have developed with all our diverse communities.
-However, as an organization, we know there is more work to be done and we are committed to leading the change that's needed, both in our community and in our organization.
+I've been a police officer in York Region Our members' efforts in caring for our community for three decades and I'm very proud of the strong continued in 2020, including the 2020 Holiday relationships we have developed with all our diverse Heroes campaign, and we've shared some of those communities.
+However, as an organization, we know stories here as well. there is more work to be done and we are committed As always, we are grateful for the ongoing support of to leading the change that's needed, both in our members of our Police Services Board and regional community and in our organization. and municipal councils who provide the support and We know there are often invisible barriers that resources we need to achieve our goals.

-We know there are often invisible barriers that prevent people from feeling a sense of belonging and inclusion.
+prevent people from feeling a sense of belonging and inclusion.
 As a result, we have implemented an Inclusion Strategy that incorporates a multi-year, anti-racism education program for our members to promote equitable and inclusive practices at our workplace.